gabemorris12/mechanism/readme.md

 - Dynamic plot resizing
 - Widget integration

-It is essential that the `%matplotlib ipympl` magic command is before the '''import matplotlib.pyplot as plt'''
+It is essential that the `%matplotlib ipympl` magic command is before the `import matplotlib.pyplot as plt`

 After completing the following, the animations should appear as interative inline elements!